StuartHarris/boost/README.md

 We should use these tools wherever possible because everyone wins — we get faster feedback and the planet thanks us because the energy required to recompute the outputs is not used.

 These tools are big though, and in some cases require an all-in commitment (Bazel, as brilliant as it is, takes over your native toolchain).
-Also they can be quite ecosystem specific (TurboRepo does work in a Rust monorepo, but you have to include `package.json` files everywhere, which doesn't make me happy).
+Also they can be quite ecosystem specific (TurboRepo does work in a Rust monorepo, but you have to include `package.json` files everywhere, which doesn't spark joy).
 All of them seem to be designed to work in a monorepo (I love a monorepo by the way).

 It struck me that what we need is a "small, sharp tool" that "does one thing, and does it well", as per the UNIX Philosophy.
 Hence Boost.
 Boost only runs a command if any of the declared inputs have changed since a previous run, otherwise it restores the outputs from that previous run.